 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, require that VCU provide "academic adjustments" or "reasonable accommodations" to any student who has a physical or mental impairment that substantially limits a major life activity.
-To receive accommodations, students must register with the Disability Support Services Office on the Monroe Park Campus (828-2253) or the Division for Academic Success on the MCV campus (828-9782).
-Please also visit the Disability Support Services website and/or the Division for Academic Success website for additional information.
+To receive accommodations, students must register with the Office of Student Accessibility and Educational Opportunity on the Monroe Park Campus (828-2253) or the Division for Academic Success on the MCV campus (828-9782).
+Please also visit the Student Accessibility and Educational Opportunity website and/or the Division for Academic Success website for additional information.

 Before withdrawing from classes, students should consult their instructor as well as other appropriate university offices.
 Withdrawing from classes may negatively impact a student’s financial aid award and his or her semester charges.
 To discuss financial aid and the student bill, visit the Student Services Center at 1015 Floyd Avenue (Harris Hall) and/or contact your financial aid counselor regarding the impact on your financial aid.